 4.You can also gently rub the solution on your skin with your fingers to help the absorption.

 5.Lastly, wash your hands thoroughly using soap and water

-However, applying minoxidil solution on the face before you head to work in the morning may not be feasible for everybody.
-If that is case, it is okay to use it once a day in the evening.
+However, applying the minoxidil solution on the face before you head to work in the morning may not be feasible for everybody.
+If that is the case, it is okay to use it once a day in the evening.

 If you want to use it once day and still have the maximum result, you may consider extra high strength minoxidil product.

 Conclusion: You can use once a day or twice a day based on your schedule.
 You will expect to see results faster if you use it twice a day.